UoA-eResearch/hub-stack/subhub-link-checker/README.md

     Open a SubHub to verify the Internal Pages field is still editable.
 If it is, then the App setup is complete!

-Subsequent deployments only require running `npm run deploy`.
-This will update the GitHub Pages branch with the latest changes.
+Subsequent deployment is automated in the monorepo [Jenkinsfile](../Jenkinsfile).
+Run `npm run deploy` if you'd like to do an ad-hoc manual deployment.
 ## Development
 This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app).